W-Net-AI/LISP-CV/Readme.md

   This install tutorial is made for people wanting to help work on the project.
 Thus no build file is included so you'll have to install everything manually.
 Don't worry it's easy.
 This is intended so you can familiarize yourself with how everything is put together.
-As stated previously, Lisp-Cv is known to work on Ubuntu versions 12.04 through 14.04.
+As stated previously, Lisp-CV is known to work on Ubuntu versions 12.04 through 14.04.
 It should work on any system that OpenCV, SBCL CLISP, ALLEGRO, CFFI, ASDF and QuickLisp can be compiled on.
 There is nothing but Lisp, and OpenCV C++, C and Python in the whole project.

-  If you have gotten Lisp-Cv to work on another system and would like to add the install instructions to this tutorial just send me an e-mail at wnetai@gmail.com with the install instructions included.
+  If you have gotten Lisp-CV to work on another system and would like to add the install instructions to this tutorial just send me an e-mail at wnetai@gmail.com with the install instructions included.
 They will be added to this file and you will be given credit for your addition unless you decline.